CPRC: Certified Public Relations Counselor

 The CPRC is a one-of-a-kind credential, offered only through the Florida Public Relations Association.
-The CPRC credential recognizes senior level PR counselors with the expertise to handle crisis situations and high stakes PR situations by thinking quickly and providing strategic PR counsel.
+The CPRC credential recognizes senior level PR counselors with the knowledge, skills and abilities to handle crisis situations and high stakes PR situations by thinking quickly and providing strategic PR counsel.
 PR practitioners must have 10 years of experience, be FPRA members in good standing and have earned the APR to sit for the CPRC exam.
+Once earned, the CPRC credential stays with that member as long as they maintain their membership with FPRA.

 The Value of Earning Certification